 Directors are expected to invest the time and effort necessary to understand Alphabet’s business and financial strategies and challenges.
 The basic duties of the directors include attending Board meetings and actively participating in Board discussions.
 Directors are also expected to make themselves available outside of board meetings for advice and consultation.

 - To Review Management Succession Planning.
-The Leadership Development and Compensation Committee will review at least annually and recommend to the Board plans for the development, retention and replacement of executive officers of Alphabet and its subsidiaries.
+The Leadership Development and Compensation Committee, in consultation with the Nominating and Corporate Governance Committee, will review at least annually and recommend to the Board plans for the development, retention and replacement of executive officers of Alphabet and its subsidiaries.

 - To Monitor and Manage Potential Conflicts of Interest.
-All members of the Board must inform the Audit Committee of the Board of all types of transactions between them (directly or indirectly) and Alphabet or any of its subsidiaries or controlled affiliates as soon as reasonably practicable even if these transactions are in the ordinary course of business.
-The Audit Committee of the Board will review and approve all related party transactions for which audit committee approval is required by applicable law or the rules of the NASDAQ Stock Market.
+All members of the Board must inform the Audit and Compliance Committee of the Board of all types of transactions between them (directly or indirectly) and Alphabet or any of its subsidiaries or controlled affiliates as soon as reasonably practicable even if these transactions are in the ordinary course of business.
+The Audit and Compliance Committee of the Board will review and approve all related party transactions for which Audit and Compliance Committee approval is required by applicable law or the rules of the NASDAQ Stock Market.
 The Board will also ensure that there is no abuse of corporate assets or unlawful related party transactions.

 - To Ensure the Integrity of Financial Information.
-The Audit Committee of the Board evaluates the integrity of Alphabet’s accounting and financial reporting systems, including the audit of Alphabet’s annual financial statements by the independent auditors, and that appropriate disclosure controls and procedures and systems of internal control are in place.
-The Audit Committee reports to the Board on a regular basis and the Board, upon the recommendation of the Audit Committee, takes the actions that are necessary to ensure the integrity of Alphabet’s accounting and financial reporting systems and that such controls are in place.
+The Audit and Compliance Committee of the Board evaluates the integrity of Alphabet’s accounting and financial reporting systems, including the audit of Alphabet’s annual financial statements by the independent auditors, and that appropriate disclosure controls and procedures and systems of internal control are in place.
+The Audit and Compliance Committee reports to the Board on a regular basis and the Board, upon the recommendation of the Audit and Compliance Committee, takes the actions that are necessary to ensure the integrity of Alphabet’s accounting and financial reporting systems and that such controls are in place.